-Trust Advisory Group – NCP
+NCP Advisory Group

-Chair of the NCLT Advisory Group
+Chair of the NCP Advisory Group and Director

 Karen is a Chartered member of the CIPD with over 30 years’ experience in Human Resources and Organisational Development; her mission is to ensure everyone has the opportunity to thrive in their workplace and believes post-16 education is key to this.
 She has held a number of senior Human Resources positions across the public sector including with Leeds Education Authority, the National Probation Service and is currently Executive Director HR & OD at Wakefield College.

 Karen has also held a range of voluntary and elected roles including Chair of Governors at Stanley Peter’s C of E Primary School between September 2011 and September 2015 and she is currently a member of the Independent Remuneration Panel for members at WDMC.

 Outside work her interests centre around her family, she enjoys walking, cycling and anything outdoors!

 I am most enthused by: development projects, resources and change management.
 I feel I am most valuable when 4 dimensional thinking is required.
 If you want 5 options then I can assist, and I am not offended when someone else’s 6th idea wins the day – I will fully support it.